vamshikrishna799/chatbot-/README.md

 Intern ID: COD5727

 **Task Description :**
-the task assigned to B Vagesh Datta during the codtech IT solutions Internship program is to write a java program the create a SampleChatbot.
+the task assigned to G.vamshi krishna during the codtech IT solutions Internship program is to write a java program the create a SampleChatbot.

 **Implementation**
 the implementation of the task involves utilizing java programming language to create a simple program that iterates from samplechatbot . the program "do" loop to achiew this functionaaly efficiently. belowis the code implementation: